How To Get Into Menlo School: Your Ultimate Admissions Guide

 Menlo School Arts

-There is a wide range of creative art programs where students are able to hone their artistic skills and express themselves in various mediums.
-Students learn the basics and fundamentals of various art forms both in visual arts and performing arts.
-As early as Middle School, they took part in different classes such as Visual Art, Chorus, Dance, Drama, and Music.
+There is a wide range of creative art programs where students are able to hone their artistic skills and express themselves in various media.
+Students learn the basics and fundamentals of various art forms, both in the visual arts and the performing arts.
+As early as Middle School, they take part in different classes such as Visual Art, Chorus, Dance, Drama, and Music.
 In Upper School, they take more challenging and advanced classes in Vocal Music, Instrumental Music, Moviemaking, Photography, Animation, and Studio Art.
 All these experiences make Menlo students confident as they shine on stage.

 Did You Know?

-Menlo School started as a military school, the William Warren School in 1915 with 13 male students.
+Menlo School began as the William Warren School, a military academy, in 1915 with only 13 students.

 COPYRIGHT © | ALL RIGHTS RESERVED | CARDINAL EDUCATION